-It was rough seeing Paul.
+It was rough seeing Timmy.
 He was brought into court in orange coveralls.
 He never looked up until it was all over.
 I watched him hold Charity's gaze through red, tear-filled eyes and mouth the words, "I'm so sorry."
 I felt electricity shoot through me when this took place.
 He's broken.
 Charity is drained.
 Susan felt and extreme sadness.
 I just feel sorry for what his life is going to be like.
 Really, really sad.

 And I'm elated because Ali is going home Monday.

 I'm amazed at how much grace I seemed to have when I first got the news about Ali being rushed to the hospital.
 I wanted good things for everybody.
 I honestly thought that I'd be bringing Ali home to Floria just a couple of days after arriving in San Francisco at the end of April.
 I even threw Ali's car seat in my car for the ride home from the airport.
 One helping of good things and healing for everybody.
 I just want everything to be okay.
 God will make this all okay in just a day or two.
-It will be a much needed wake-up call for Charity and Paul.
+It will be a much needed wake-up call for Charity and Timmy.
 Ali will come home with us until Charity gets her act together.
 Ali will be in the loving home of grandma and grandpa in Florida.

 The first two days in San Francisco were a wake-up call for me.
 The state took custody of Ali, Charity's parental rights were suspended, I read hospital and police reports, the doctors were extremely grim about Ali's future, and child protective services told me I couldn't have custody of Ali because "she might go from the frying pan into the fire."